Chintan1971/chintan1971.github.io/_posts/2025-06-01-getting-started-with-ros2.md

 ## Installation

-We are going to install ROS2 Humble as it has a much stable release compared to latest release in Ubuntu 22.04 Jammy.
+We are going to install ROS2 Humble as it is a much more stable release compared to latest release in Ubuntu 22.04 Jammy.

 ## 1. Set locale